rdkcentral/firebolt-documentation/docs/firebolt_docs/getting-started/prerequisites.md

-# Overview
+# Prerequisites

 This guide will help you understand how to install the package manager Node.
 This will ensure you can install, set up, and manage Firebolt or other packages, like Lightening.

 ***Note:** Firebolt does not have any dependencies to run but it will require some package manager to install.*

 # Installing Node